ROYAL LIFE DETOX

 Statistics on Co-Occurring Alcohol Use and Bipolar Disorder

-The prevalence of co-occurring bipolar depression and alcohol abuse is high and more common than it might appear.
-According to the Brain & Behavior Research Foundation, approximately half of people with bipolar disorder also struggle with alcohol abuse problems.
+The prevalence of co-occurring bipolar depression and alcohol abuse is high and more common than it might appear, especially in cases involving co occurring bipolar disorder and substance use disorders.
+According to the Brain & Behavior Research Foundation, approximately 40–70% of people with bipolar disorder will also experience an alcohol use disorder

-According to a study from the National Institutes of Mental Health, among people with bipolar I disorder (defined primarily by the presence of manic episodes), 61% had a lifetime history of drug or alcohol abuse, with 46% of them having an alcohol use disorder
+According to a study from the National Institutes of Mental Health, among people with bipolar I disorder (defined primarily by the presence of manic episodes), 61% had a lifetime history of drug or alcohol abuse, with 46% of them having an alcohol use disorder.
+Among people with bipolar II disorder, 23.9% self-medicate with alcohol and 18.9% self-medicate with drugs.

-Then, there are risk factors for those with bipolar depression developing a co-occurring substance abuse problem.
+Then, there are risk factors for those with bipolar depression developing a co-occurring substance misuse problem.
 “Research suggests that from 30 percent to more than 50 percent of people with bipolar disorder will develop a substance use disorder sometime during their lives,” notes the Substance Abuse and Mental Health Services Administration.
+Integrated treatment approaches are recommended for these co-occurring conditions because dual diagnosis treatment addresses both addiction and mental illness simultaneously.
+Levels of care may include medical detox to safely manage withdrawal symptoms, inpatient treatment for severe cases with 24/7 support, and outpatient treatment for people who can recover while living at home.

 How Alcohol Worsens Bipolar Depression Symptoms